Mtanaka77/Relativistic_and_Electromagnetic_Molecular_Dynamics_Simulation/README.md

 of H, C, Au ions and electrons from side and top views with energy histories as well at the end of the run.
 These graphic outputs by PDF files are shown on the PC screen, either cntemp.77Cfb.pdf or cntemp.77Csa.pdf.

-The setup of simulations is firstly a monochromatic wave injected along the y-direction, which hits the cold pellet of hydrogen, carbon and gold, and electrons.
-These atoms and electrons are accelerated to the z-direction for atoms and the y-direction for electrons.
-In the second case, electromagnetic circulary-polarized waves are injected periodically.
-Thirdly, complex double pellets are excited by the electromagnetic waves.
-They are discussed in the latter half of the Computer Physics Commun. paper in 2019 (Ref.
-1).

 ### Parallelization of Electromagnetic Fields ###